DevOpsPlayground/Hands-on-with-ChatOps/README.md

 ##Installation
 ###Pre-requisite
 #### Using a Virtual Machine
+If you have been provided a VM, it will need to be imported into your Virtualization tools (VirtualBox, VMWare, etc.)
+To use the VM  ( on VirtualBox, VMWare workstation, VMWare fusion, VMWare player ) you will have to **(file>)import the .ova file**.

-The operations that have to be performed on the VM are :
+The operations already performed on the VM are :
 ```
 	sudo apt-get install build-essential git-core libssl-dev redis-server libexpat1-dev
 	curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -